LuisFilipeCouto/Project_C/README.md

 ### Detailed description/usage
 In the directory **examples** there are 3 scripts that together allow the testing of the languages:
-- build.sh - used to compile the language compiler
+- build.sh - used to compile the language compiler from its source code
 - compile.sh - used to compile an adv file into a python file
 - run.sh - used to run the newly obtained python file